-- 4. Which elements should IPOs take into account to identify that they are dealing with a possible case of re-filing?
-[Different representation of the marks] - 4.
-Which elements should IPOs take into account to identify that they are dealing with a possible case of re-filing?
-[Same goods and/or services ]
+4. Which elements should IPOs take into account to identify that they are dealing with a possible case of re-filing?
+[Closely related goods and/or services]

+4. Which elements should IPOs take into account to identify that they are dealing with a possible case of re-filing?
+[Different goods and/or services]